miracle2k/onkyo-eiscp/README.rst

 Limitations
 -----------

-- Receiving status information is not yet supported.
 - Some commands require a more complex argument structure, like variable-length strings, and those are not yet supported (you can send them in raw mode of course).